THE LATIN AMERICAN GARDEN

 School Field Trips to the Garden

 The Latin American Garden is a wonderful place for K-16 classes to learn about the natural environment.
 If you are interested in bringing your students to the garden for a 45-minute visit, please email CLAS Outreach Coordinator Colleen McCoy (email@example.com) to express your interest.
+We recommend visiting the garden in August, September, or October.

 Workshops at the Garden